Welcome to How to Find Happiness, Week 5. Shame: How to Uncover, Overcome and Release It Forever.

 Believe it or not, realizing that we have shame that we hold inside is one of the keys to finding happiness and contentment.

-Maybe it’s because I want to feel better about my late life discovery, but I have come to believe that each of us has some bit of shame locked up somewhere inside, just waiting to be resolved and released.
+It’s likely that most of us have some bit of shame locked up somewhere inside, just waiting to be resolved and released.

 Behind those shame barriers are the seeds of future happiness, just waiting to bust through.
 So, let’s do what we can to surface any feelings that are squelching the chances for all that goodness to prevail.